jamesbvaughan/jamesbvaughan.com/_drafts/timothy-gu.md

 so I found that I could start to create my own things rather than just reading other people's code.

-I got the idea to make a better version of the continuous integration tool that ffmpeg had, so I got started writing that with Node.js, and it worked pretty well, but I didn't really know much about javascript, or especially about asynchronous programming back then.
+"I got the idea to make a better version of the continuous integration tool that ffmpeg had, so I got started writing that with Node.js, and it worked pretty well, but I didn't really know much about javascript, or especially about asynchronous programming back then.
 It was a foreign concept to me.

-For the longest time, I was kind of rolling in the mud because I had no idea what was going on, but because of that experience I did learn a lot about the quirks of the platform and how things were supposed to work.
+"For the longest time, I was kind of rolling in the mud because I had no idea what was going on, but because of that experience I did learn a lot about the quirks of the platform and how things were supposed to work.

-There was a lot of trial and error, but in hindsight I think that was the best way to learn, because you basically see all the errors that you can possibly see and then when you see them again you'll be able to fix them because you've seen them before.
+"There was a lot of trial and error, but in hindsight I think that was the best way to learn, because you basically see all the errors that you can possibly see and then when you see them again you'll be able to fix them because you've seen them before.

-If I were to look back at the code I wrote back then, it would probably be really weird and not the way I would do things now, but it was a really good learning experience.
+"If I were to look back at the code I wrote back then, it would probably be really weird and not the way I would do things now, but it was a really good learning experience.

-One of the other projects that I invested a lot of time in was Pug, which used to be called Jade.
+"One of the other projects that I invested a lot of time in was Pug, which used to be called Jade.
 My first contribution to that project was also a documentation fix.
 I think it was just fixing a broken link,